holocircuit/rpisec-mbe-solutions-public/bombs/rpisec_bomb.md

 0x08049960               8945f8  mov dword [ebp - 8], eax
 ```

-This reads `[ebp - 8]`, and sets it to *0* if it's odd, *1* if it's even.
+This reads `[ebp - 8]`, and sets it to 0 if it's odd, 1 if it's even.
-This is done twice in this chunk of code, so it gets set back to *1* when it's checked at the end.
+This is done twice in this chunk of code, so it gets set back to 1 when it's checked at the end.
 If it started at any even value, it would end up as *0* and break the wire as we want.

 ### Cracking it
 It turns out this program has a buffer overflow.
 Our input is read in at `[ebp - 0x14]`, and it reads up to `0x14` characters.
 (This can be seen by looking in the function `sym.green_preflight`).

-The program only checks the first *8* characters, so we ca input characters after the password and it'll still be parsed as valid.
+The program only checks the first 8 characters, so we can input characters after the password and it'll still be parsed as valid.
 There's a stack protector (seen with the call to `__stack_chk_fail`), but we can overwrite the value at `[ebp - 0x8]` without breaking this as long as we don't input too much.

 We wanting this to have an even value, so the character *B* will do (ASCII code *0x42*).
 This needs to be at position `0x14 - 0x8 + 1 = 0xd` of our input.